Opus10/django-pgtrigger/docs/commands.rst

 to ``manage.py pgtrigger install``, no previously managed triggers will be pruned.

-Similar to other commands, one can provide trigger URIs as arguments.
+Similar to other commands, one can provide trigger URIs as arguments or the database.
 Trigger URIs can be found with the ``manage.py pgtrigger ls`` command.

 disable